COSMIC-medical/clinical-respiratory-support/README.md

 # Clinical Respiratory Support
 ### A COSMIC Medical Project

-This repository contains all the design files necessary to build a clinical respiratory support ward designed to provide positive pressure and remove contaminated air in field hospital settings.
-Please read license.pdf before using any of the files to understanad the liabilities and limitations you are responsible for by using this repository.
+This repository contains all the concept files necessary to construct a clinical respiratory support system designed to provide positive pressure and remove contaminated air in field hospital settings.
+Please read license.pdf before using any of the files to understand the liabilities and limitations you are responsible for by using this repository.

 ## System Overview (DRAFT)
 This repository contains the design concept document for the Clinical Respiratory Support (CRS) system.
 It is designed as a purely mechanical system to deliver HEPA-filtered air and capture contagious particles from patients requiring continuous positive airway pressure (CPAP) therapy, as in those with mild-to-moderate coronavirus disease (COVID-19).
 The CRS system can be used in settings without access to bedside medical air and only requires household electrical access, such as in field hospitals and other non-conventional hospital settings.